Is $110K a Good Salary for a Single Person?

 In most cases, $110,000 is a good six-figure salary for a single person.
 Even when you factor in the rising costs of housing, food, and transportation, you can still comfortably afford to live in most parts of the country.

-However, if you’re in an area where the cost of living is higher, you may find that you can afford the basics but not have much left over for other goals like retirement or travel.
-That’s why it’s crucial to look at your current spending patterns and the cost of living in your area to discern whether earning $110,000 is enough for your needs.
+However, if you’re in an area with a higher cost of living, you may find you can afford the basics but have little left over for other goals, such as retirement and travel.
+That’s why it’s important to look at your current spending patterns and the cost of living in your area to discern whether earning $110,000 is enough for your needs.
 A money tracker can give you a snapshot of your finances and provide insights into your spending and budgeting.

 Check your score with SoFi Insights